WatForm/fortress/README.md

     * If on `Ubuntu`, do not use `apt-get`.
 Its version of Z3 is out of date.

 ## Building Fortress
+Java 10 or higher is required to build Fortress.
 Fortress uses the Gradle build system.
 If running Windows, substitute `./gradlew` for `gradle.bat` in all commands.
 Any use of `./gradlew` will automatically download the appropriate version of the build system, as well any additional dependencies for fortress.